slashingweapon/as-perod/Alamion.md

 We know only that sacred tasks must be accomplished at midnight of the new moon, or else we wait a month for another chance to obtain the blessing.
 This small window of time, of the whole month, is all that is alloted for passage between this world and that of the gods, since our world was cut off from them.
 That the gods have preserved even this small window is proof to me of their intent: they may turn their backs on us their creations, but they will not forget us.

-//An illustration here of the ships' three captains plus Nuhane, Oloberry, and Edima.
+*An illustration here of the ships' three captains plus Nuhane, Oloberry, and Edima.
 They are shoehorned into a small captain's cabin around a table strewn with books, maps, charts, instruments, food, and goblets.
 They are laughing or singing, and Cpt.
-Antine is shown playing a lute.//
+Antine is shown playing a lute.*

 **22 Spring, 221**